 Commitment & Responsibilities

 We seek performance-driven, dedicated individuals for long-term internships based in Maui, Hawaii.
 Interns must be available on a full-time basis, including weekends as needed.
+This internship is primarily office-based and focuses on photo-identification cataloging.
 Interns assist research staff with processing and analyzing data collected for mysticete (humpback whale) and odontocete (toothed whale and dolphin) studies and related projects.

-Field days can exceed eight hours and occur approximately 1-3 times per week.
-Interns must be able to spend many hours on the water and on shore in sometimes extreme weather conditions, including high temperatures, hiking into remote areas, and carrying heavy loads of equipment.
+In the field you will learn: how to scan for and identify whales and dolphins, how to collect photo-ID data, how to collect underwater footage, and how to make behavioral observations of wild animals.
+Field days can range from 8-12 hours in length and occur approximately 1-2 times per week.
+Interns must be able to spend many hours on the water and on shore in sometimes extreme weather conditions, including high temperatures and carrying heavy loads of equipment.

 APPLY FOR A RESEARCH INTERNSHIP